ptitSeb/gl4es/MEDIA.md

 ![foobillards++](refs/foobillardplus.0000014748.png)

-Complex OpenGL 1.5 games, like Foobillard++, that uses cascaded display list, line stipple, TexGen, works fine.
+Complex OpenGL 1.5 games, like Foobillard++, that uses cascaded display list, line stipple and TexGen works fine.
 Here running on the OpenPandora.
 It will work with both GLES1.1 and GLES2.0 backend.
 Most OpenGL 1.x games will runs.

 [![Play on Youtube](https://img.youtube.com/vi/75FYb60L7zw/0.jpg)](https://www.youtube.com/watch?v=75FYb60L7zw)

-The limit is an hardware one: GLES1.1 and GLES2.0 hardware do not allow reading Depth buffer, so some games that use it (like AssultCube) for game play wont run.
-Some FPS are using it just for cosmetics (Lens flare), the they still run fine without, Like Serious Sam (both First and Second Encouter), here on the OpenPandora again.
+The limit is an hardware one: GLES1.1 and GLES2.0 hardware do not allow reading Depth buffer, so some games that use it (like AssaultCube) for game play wont run correctly.
+Some FPS are using it just for cosmetics (Lens flare) and run fine without, like Serious Sam (both First and Second Encounter), here on the OpenPandora again.

 [![Play on Youtube](https://img.youtube.com/vi/kJPb2jYiBoM/0.jpg)](https://www.youtube.com/watch?v=kJPb2jYiBoM)